ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 in this stage to the server (recipient gateway).
 If using the HTTP GET method, the request parameters may be serialized using URI Query String Serialization.

-The client and server may be required to sign certain messages in order to provide standalone proof (for non-repudiation) independent of the secure channel between the client and server.
-This proof may be required for audit verifications (e.g. post-event).

 (NOTE: Flows occur over TLS.
 Nonces are not shown).